Michaelangel007/rf_guide/appendix_b_build_guide.md

 **Notes:**

 * CLev = Minimum Character Level needed to equip the gem.
-* SDMRSTW = sCion / Duelist / Marauder / Ranger / Shadow / Templar / Witch which classes can buy the gem as a vendor reward.
+* CDMRSTW = sCion / Duelist / Marauder / Ranger / Shadow / Templar / Witch which classes can buy the gem as a vendor reward.
 * Quest = Earliest quest needed to be able to buy from Nessa, Clarissa, etc.

 **Armor:** RRGBBB